-The scimitar is an originally oriental sword, very light and sharp and with a curved edge.
-Its length oscillates between 55cm and 1 meter and is finished off at the opposite end to the edge with a handle.
-To get an idea, it can be defined as a "sword turned sickle-shaped."
+The Scimitar is an originally Eastern sword.
+It is a very light and sharp weapon with a curved edge.
+Its length varies between 55 cm and 1 meter.
+In addition, it is finished off at the opposite end to the edge with a handle.
+To get an idea, it can be defined as a "sickle-back sword".

-The scimitars were exceptionally hard and strong and absorbed the blows easily due to the material with which it was made, such as the so-called "Damascus steel", which had a high carbon content, specifically from 1.5 to 2%, which gave it this hardness and a unique beauty with wavy marks on the edge.
-Damascus steel was admired throughout the West and they tried to imitate them but with little success.
-In the Iberian Peninsula developed a metal with characteristics similar to that of Damascus, is the renowned "Toledo steel".
+The Scimitar was exceptionally hard and strong.
+It absorbed the blows easily due to the material with which it was made.
+For example, the so-called "Damascus steel".
+Said material had a high carbon content, specifically from 1.5 to 2%.
+This gave it this hardness and a unique beauty with wavy marks on the edge.
+Damascus steel was admired throughout the West.
+They even tried to imitate him, although with little success.
+In the Iberian Peninsula developed a metal with characteristics similar to that of Damascus.
+This is the renowned "Toledo steel".

-The scimitar had a perfect design to attack from the saddle of the horse because after the enviste, the blade was not embedded in the opponent which allowed the warrior to move forward.
-It is said that he cut the enemy's body from the shoulder from the waist, in the same way that he cut a silk handkerchief in half.
+The Scimitar had a perfect design to attack from the saddle of the horse.
+Because after the enviste, the sheet was not embedded in the opponent.
+This allowed the warrior to keep moving forward.
+It is said that he cut the body of the enemy from the shoulder leaving the waist.
+In the same way he cut a silk handkerchief in half.

 The name comes from the Persian word "shamsir", that derived in the Italian word "scimitar".
-The geographical and chronological origin of the scimitar is very much discussed today.
-As for the origin there are those who place it in ancient Persia, although it spread throughout the Middle East from India to the eastern shores of the Mediterranean Sea.
+The geographical and chronological origin of the Cimitarra is much discussed today.
+There are those who place it in ancient Persia.
+Although it spread throughout the Middle East, from India to the eastern shores of the Mediterranean Sea.

-Regarding the date, the moment of greatest diffusion of this sword was during the Middle Ages.
-In fact, it is the most characteristic weapon of the medieval Arab world, associated on many occasions with crusades between Christians and Muslims.
-It is at this moment that it already appears in pictorial representations like that of the lower image.
+Regarding the date, the most widespread moment of this sword was during the Middle Ages.
+In fact, it is the most characteristic weapon of the medieval Arab world.
+Associated on many occasions with crusades between Christians and Muslims.
+It is at this moment when it appears in pictorial representations.

-The sword was not a mere weapon used in war, but was surrounded by a very prominent symbolism in both Christian and Muslim tradition.
+The sword was not a simple weapon used in war, but was surrounded by a very prominent symbolism.
+Both in the Christian and Muslim tradition.
 For the kings and nobles of Christianity who fought against the Muslim, the sword symbolized the cross of Christ (crossing the hilt with the edge).
-While for the Muslims it is said that the semicircular shape of their sabers represented the crescent moon, and that therefore the sword itself symbolized the sacred weapon of Islam: the weapon of Allah.
+While for the Muslims it is said that the semicircular shape of their sabers represented the half moon, and that therefore the sword itself symbolized the sacred weapon of Islam: the weapon of Allah.